Palmer passed for 271 yards and the game-winning score. (AP photo)

 Posted: 7:05 a.m.

-BALTIMORE - That guy out there Sunday who looked to be a combination of Pittsburgh’s Ben Roethlisberger and Baltimore’s Joe Flacco was none other than Cincinnati’s
+BALTIMORE - That guy out there Sunday who looked to be a combination of Pittsburgh's Ben Roethlisberger and Baltimore's Joe Flacco was none other than Cincinnati's Carson Palmer.

 At 4-1 he now has a better record than last year's quarterbacks in the AFC championship game and has beaten them twice in the last three weeks in the final 22 seconds.

-Palmer showed a little Roethlisberger in the first half when he scrambled out of the pocket and bobbed and weaved before throwing a 73-yard bomb to wide receiver
+Palmer showed a little Roethlisberger in the first half when he scrambled out of the pocket and bobbed and weaved before throwing a 73-yard bomb to wide receiver Chris Henry that set up a field goal.
+At the end of the game he flashed a little Flacco with 22 seconds left when he fired a 20-yard laser to wide receiver Andre Caldwell for the winning score.

 And for the second time in two weeks he converted a fourth down on the final drive with a scramble, this one for six yards on fourth-and-one.